About the Competition

 The Food and Drug Law Institute (FDLI) sponsors the H. Thomas Austern Memorial Writing Competition to encourage law students interested in the areas of law that affect food, drugs, animal drugs, biologics, cosmetics, diagnostics, dietary supplements, medical devices and tobacco.
 Winning papers will be considered for publication in the Food and Drug Law Journal.
 The 2016 Competition deadline for submission will be June 10, 2016.

 1st place — $5,000 | 2nd place — $3,000 | 3rd place — $2,000

-Students currently enrolled in a JD Program at any of the nation’s ABA-accredited law schools or a 2015-2016 academic year graduate.
+Students currently enrolled in a JD Program at any ABA-accredited law school or a 2015-2016 academic year graduate.